 Before Lebanon Valley College, Dr. Thayne served for seven years as vice president of college advancement at Franklin & Marshall College in Lancaster.
 There, he built an advancement program that produced seven years of record-breaking results and led efforts to complete successful campaigns for 12 individual capital projects, securing more than $140 million in institutional support.

-He began his administrative career at Columbia University and held positions at Bucknell University, Mount Holyoke College.
+Prior to F&M, Dr. Thayne was vice president for institutional advancement at Agnes Scott College.
+He began his administrative career at Columbia University and held positions at Bucknell University and Mount Holyoke College.
 He has taught or been a guest lecturer at F&M, Agnes Scott College, Mount Holyoke College, the University of Massachusetts, Bucknell University, Princeton University, and Rutgers University.

 Dr. Thayne has contributed to the national conversation about the importance of a college degree and the need for colleges and universities to support students in recovery.
 He maintained his connection to the classroom throughout his career, most recently teaching a First-Year Experience course on the American Dream at LVC in fall 2017.